OpenClaw is one of the most powerful open-source tools released in recent years. It’s also one of the most dangerous when misconfigured.

 The numbers

-These aren’t edge cases.
+These exposed and vulnerable instances aren’t edge cases.
 They represent the norm for how OpenClaw gets deployed.

 Why the defaults are dangerous